LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Experiments

-As presented in Fig. \ref{fig.ld}(d), remarkable improvements are achieved through kernel regression with CKA for feature consistency measurement.
-These improvements can primarily be attributed to the effectiveness of kernel regression in reducing the gap between features in the teacher and student models across multiple dimensions.
-As expected, both Euclidean distance and the Pearson correlation coefficient prove effective for this purpose.
+\clr{As presented in Table \ref{tb.feature}, remarkable improvements are achieved through feature recalibration via kernel regression.} These improvements can primarily be attributed to the effectiveness of kernel regression in reducing the gap between features in teacher and student networks across multiple dimensions.
+As expected, both Euclidean distance and the Pearson correlation coefficient prove effective for feature consistency measurement.
 However, when cosine similarity is used in conjunction with a linear kernel, it demonstrates even poorer performance, compared to the cases where no kernel regression is employed.
-We posit that conventional similarity measurement methods such as cosine similarity have the opposite effect by aggregating the differences in attribute values.
-Consequently, these methods are susceptible to the influence of ``noise'' components from irrelevant attributes, which can overshadow the similarity effects of numerous relevant attributes.
-In contrast, our ARFD, which leverages CKA based on the HSIC, offers a more comprehensive quantification of representational consistency.
+We posit that conventional similarity measurement methods such as cosine similarity have the opposite effect by focusing on the differences in attribute values. \clr{Consequently, these methods are often misled by irrelevant details, such as image backgrounds, while overlooking the essential features.} In contrast, our ARFD, which leverages CKA based on the HSIC, offers a more comprehensive quantification of feature consistency.
 The optimal performance is achieved when combining Laplace-based kernel regression with CKA-based feature consistency measurement.

+\clr{Furthermore, Fig. \ref{fig.cka} provides readers with a quantitative comparison of the CKA scores between the features of the baseline and distilled student networks.
+As for the distilled student network, the CKA score of the features steadily increases and stabilizes as training progresses.
+In contrast, the CKA score of the features from the baseline student network exhibits continuous fluctuations throughout the training process.
+This comparison highlights that, without feature consistency supervision, it is challenging for the single-model student network to achieve stable feature alignment with the teacher network.
+This further highlights the effectiveness of the ARFD in facilitating consistent knowledge transfer.}

-In this subsection, we also provide a qualitative comparison between our proposed ARFD and other state-of-the-art (SoTA) approaches.
-As depicted in Fig. \ref{fig.featuremap}, ARFD generates more confident predictions for each class.
-Notably, it leads to a more uniform distribution of probabilities for the wall and road classes in the student network's predictions, indicating the effective infusion of spatial geometric prior knowledge through ARFD.
+\clr{We also provide a qualitative comparison between our proposed ARFD and other LD approaches.
+As depicted in Fig. \ref{fig.featuremap}, ARFD generates more confident predictions.
+Notably, it leads to a more uniform distribution of probabilities for the ``traffic sign'' class, indicating the effective infusion of spatial geometric prior knowledge through ARFD.}